Most Challenged Books of 2018

 The American Library Association’s (ALA) Office of Intellectual Freedom (OIF) has released the 2018 most challenged book list.
-The OIF releases this each year and then in late September it is the structure around which Banned Book Week is organized in September.
+The OIF releases this each year and then in late September it is the structure around which Banned Book Week is organized.
 The list this year was a top 11 because there was a tie.

 The list is for the most part as expected.
 Five of the selections depict the queer spectrum with some old favorites returning.
 George tops the list for the first time but it has enjoyed a spot every year since it was published.
 Challengers are terrified of depictions of trans children but make up alternative explanations.
 The John Oliver spoof Marlon Bundo is the one new book, it was published recently, in the queer category: a teacher in Florida was put under formal investigation for reading it, though ultimately no serious sanctions were levied.
 Drama continues to hold strong due to its depiction of a chaste gay kiss in a seventh grade school play (FYI the one star reviews on Amazon are happy to tell you how scandalous this lovely graphic novel is) and Two Boys Kissing returns due to its cover of two boys kissing (ok, fine, some challengers do actually read it).
 No, the description above is not a typo; a minister in Iowa did burn this book and a number of others; on an upside, donations flooded in to replace the books that far exceeded the damage done.
 This Day in June, a picture book depicting the history of pride parades, is typically challenged as propaganda intended to convert children to homosexuality.
 Thirteen Reasons Why continues to enjoy notoriety thanks to the Netflix show.
 The recent examples I’ve tried to track down turned out to be preemptive actions by principals to limit access out of fear of suicide.
 This One Summer has often been challenged but in part because a lot of elementary schools bought it after it won a prestigious children’s book award that is often perceived as for young children’s literature only, the book is targeted for 12 and up.
 I did recently receive a public library challenge describing it as “smut” because it used the words “condoms” and “slut”; yes, the challenger admitted that they had not read the book and just found these two words flipping through it.
 The Absolutely True Diary of a Part-Time Indian is nearly a permanent fixture on this list with parents in my files complaining of language, discussion of sexual themes, anti-Christian bigotry, and accusations that Alexie is depicting racist stereotypes of his own tribe.
 In my sample to date, The Hate U Give challenges have focused exclusively on language and drug use, in part because both challengers frankly admitted not reading past the first chapter, but it is hard to believe they are unaware of the book’s Black Lives Matter inspired story.
 Sadly my efforts to locate a Captain Underpants challenge have been futile and I have never even heard of Skippyjon Jones until today so I’ll have to try and find that one.